-AIGA-UNO is a partnership between the UNO Art & Art History Department's concentration in graphic design and the UNO student chapter of AIGA, the national professional association for design.
+AIGA-UNO is a partnership between Art & Art History's concentration in graphic design and the UNO student chapter of AIGA, the national professional association for design.
 As an AIGA "Design for Good" initiative, AIGA-UNO's volunteer designers work with on-and off-campus clients to make a better-designed world.
 We’re committed to advancing design as a process that has the potential to craft social value through meaningful design and communication.

 For more information, contact faculty member Avery Mazor.

 MavRadio is the only student-run station operating in the Omaha metro area.
 Broadcasting from the UNO campus, MavRadio strives to enrich the UNO and Omaha communities by engaging, informing and entertaining.
 The station also serves as a learning lab for our broadcasting students, helping them gain real-world experience to help them launch journalism or broadcasting careers.

 Listen online at MavRadio.fm or on-air at 90.7 HD-2.

 National Broadcasting Society